FAIRmat-NFDI/hackathon-fair-spectroscopy-data-2024/docs/nomad_simulations.md

 ## `ModelMethod` {#modelmethod}

-The `ModelMethod` section is an input section which contains all the information about the mathematical model used to perform the simulation.
-In NOMAD, we can extend the support of certain methods by inheriting from `ModelMethod` and [extending the schema](extending_schema.md) for the new methodology. `ModelMethod` also contains a specialized sub-section called [`NumericalSettings`](#numericalsettings).
+The `ModelMethod` section is an input section which contains all the information about the mathematical model used to perform the simulation. `ModelMethod` also contains a specialized sub-section called [`NumericalSettings`](#numericalsettings).
 The detailed relationship tree is:

 <div class="click-zoom">
     <label>